rwieruch/blog_iamliesa_content/blog/become-your-best-version/index.md

 ![your best version](./images/freedom.jpg)

-<Title id="five-components">The five components to become the best version of yourself</Title>
+# The five components to become the best version of yourself

 Becoming the best version of yourself, is indeed not only about dieting and sport.
 Instead, five components are essential: